Xylitol, A Processed Sugar Alchohol

 Xylitol and Tooth Cavities

 "Sugar alcohols are usually incompletely absorbed into the blood stream from the small intestines which generally results in a smaller change in blood glucose than "regular" sugar (sucrose).
 This property makes them popular sweeteners among diabetics and people on low-carbohydrate diets.
 However, as for many other incompletely digestible substances (such as dietary fiber), overconsumption of sugar alcohols can lead to bloating, diarrhea and flatulence because they are not absorbed in the small intestine."
-(Sugar Alchohol Wiki)
+(Sugar Alcohol Wiki)

-If you believe that bacteria causes tooth decay, then you may be led to believe that xylitol inhibits tooth decay.
+If you believe that bacteria cause tooth decay, then you may be led to believe that xylitol inhibits tooth decay.
 I believe that xylitol will thwart the growth of bacteria as advertised.
 But so will white sugar.

-Sorbitol Causing Problems
+Sorbitol Causes Problems

 "Unfortunately, ingestion of sorbitol can cause a range of gastrointestinal problems, including diarrhea, abdominal pain, and bloating.
-At sufficiently high doses, the substance can produce osmotic diarrhea, a property that has been exploited by clinicians to induce catharsis.
+In sufficiently high doses, the substance can produce osmotic diarrhea, a property that has been exploited by clinicians to induce catharsis.
 Children are especially susceptible to sorbitol-related gastrointestinal problems.
 In fact, at least one outbreak of diarrhea among youngsters has been attributed to consumption of sorbitol-sweetened dietetic candies."

-Of course research funded by major xylitol pushing industries is going to show xylitol is safe and useful.
+Of course, research funded by major xylitol pushing industries is going to show xylitol is safe and useful.

 Indeed, many studies can be cited to support such a claim that xylitol stops cavities.
 But not all.
 The results of a recent two-year trial found no difference in cavities between those who chewed xylitol-containing gum and those who did not.

-In an earlier study, researchers concluded that “Overall, consumption of xylitol-containing snacks and candy did not reduce S. mutans levels.”
+In an earlier study, researchers concluded that, “Overall, consumption of xylitol-containing snacks and candy did not reduce S. mutans levels.”
 (J Am Dental Assoc, 2002;133(4):435-441.)

-In long term toxicology study on rats “it was concluded that xylitol caused a significant increase in the incidence of adrenal medullary hyperplasia in male and female rats in all dose levels tested (5%, 10% and 20%).”
+In a long term toxicology study on rats “it was concluded that xylitol caused a significant increase in the incidence of adrenal medullary hyperplasia in male and female rats in all dose levels tested (5%, 10% and 20%).”
 (Russfield, A.D.
 (1981) Two-year feeding study of xylitol, sorbitol and sucrose in Charles River (UK) rats: Adrenal Medulla.
 Unpublished report.)

 As for the claim that xylitol is good for diabetics, the fact that this sweetener is not completely absorbed comes at a cost: bloating, diarrhea and flatulence.
 And in a study performed on 18 diabetic children who consumed a dose of 30 grams of xylitol per day, researchers found “a significant elevation of the uric acid concentration.”
 (Förster, H., Boecker, S. and Walther, A. (1977) Verwendung von Xylitals Zuckeraustauschstoff bei diabetischen Kindern, Fortschr.
 Med.,95, nr.
 2, 99-102.)